 - personal data collected via professional advisers including quotation requests and application forms will be shared within the Canada Life group of companies to provide professional advisers with product information which may be relevant for their client’s needs and requirements;

-- with third party agents, suppliers, operators, managers, sub-contractors, service providers and advisers who act on our behalf to help us administer our products and services including but not limited to such firms that:
+- with selected third-party agents, suppliers, operators, managers, sub-contractors, service providers and advisers who act on our behalf to help us administer our products and services including but not limited to such firms that:

 - undertake property valuations or provide specialist property consultancy advice;